How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 Tools don’t save you.
 Practice does.
 But the right tools can remove friction—so practice actually happens.

-Evidence‑Based Apps for Routine Tracking (No Affiliate Fluff)
+Evidence‑Based Apps for Anxiety Routine Tracking (No Affiliate Fluff)

 Pick one lane.
 Too many apps becomes another form of avoidance.